-The 2018-19 season marks the 38th time a DII women’s basketball national champion will be crowned.
-Cal Poly Pomona won the very first national championship in 1982, defeating Tuskegee 93-74 and would go on to become one of the programs with the most titles in the history of the sport.
+The 2019 season ended with Lubbock Christian winning its second title in four years in a double-overtime thriller, the first in the 38-year history of the DII women’s basketball national championship.
+That first title was from Cal Poly Pomona in 1982, defeating Tuskegee 93-74 and they would go on to become one of the programs with the most titles in the history of the sport.

-The past two national champions — Central Missouri in 2018 and Ashland in 2017 — both wrapped up their second national championship, joining the exclusive club of multiple title winners.
+LCU joins the past two national champions — Central Missouri in 2018 and Ashland in 2017 — who both wrapped up their second national titles, joining the exclusive club of multiple championship winners.
 Let’s take a look at the DII women’s basketball programs with the most titles.

 Cal Poly Pomona, 5 (1982, 1985-86, 2001-02)